gaurav7ingh/Anthropologie/README.md

 # Anthropologie
-This is the clone website of ANTHROPOLOGIE
+This is the clone website of ANTHROPOLOGIE || https://www.anthropologie.com/

- The team menbers of the team is
+ The #contributors is
  1. Gaurav
  2. Abhinav
  3. Akash